Trade Gold Trading

 3. Oil Trend Lines

 A oil trend line can be used to set stop losses where the order is set just below the oil trend line.
-As long as the oil trend line holds the oil trader will be able to continue making profits while at the same time set this order that will lock his profit once the oil trend-line is broken.
+As long as the oil trend line holds the trader will be able to continue making trading profits while at the same time set this order which will lock his profit once the oil trend-line is broken.

 Setting order below the oil trend-line